Beyond Blame Overview

 Middle School Unit

-Beyond Blame Description
+Beyond Blame Description and Longitudinal Evaluation

 Aimed at middle school students, Beyond Blame gives students and teachers alike a solid introduction to applying media literacy learning and to changing attitudes and behaviors.
 Beyond Blame is engaging for teachers and students, and enables students to explore media and violence in a safe and meaningful way.
 How?
 By utilizing a common methodology for critical analysis that drives higher-order thinking skills and an "internalized" filtering system for discernment.
 This approach applies to ALL media -- social media, videogames, videos, advertisements, and cartoons, for example.

 The Curriculum is available in hard copy and on DVD, with a Professional Development module, Educator Guide (with 10 Lessons), Student Book, and media clips and samples.
 Thorough explanations and teaching tips and strategies are offered, with linkages to Common Core State Standards as well as national health and technology standards.